cloud-compare/cloud-compare/README.md

 # cloud-compare

-# Cloud Comparison Tool.
-Compare public clouds on price and performance.
+# Compare public clouds on price and performance.

 Very early.
 Working on cloud database.